 Duterte sees the Americans as in his way of power.
 This is a huge opportunity for Beijing and Moscow to build influence in a country where neither traditionally had any.
 Neither can really replace the Americans right now, but that doesn’t mean they can’t replace the United States eventually.
 If Duterte wins a second term, and if he can develop a Filipino nationalist movement that is anti-American at its core, that door could open.
 That is what the Americans must seek to prevent, for if the Philippines goes neutral, or, even worse, falls into China’s orbit, it will alarm all of America’s remaining allies and certainly make it look like the twenty-first century in the Pacific will belong to China.

 There are indications that Duterte is neither disciplined nor a visionary enough to survive to a second term.
 That’s just his track right now: even bad leaders can learn from their mistakes.
 He goes up against some powerful odds: Filipinos like the US even more than Americans.
 And they are not big fans of China.
 But minds can be changed; leaders can more readily lead in collectivist cultures and if his drug war does bring the appearance of stability and order, he may well have the breathing space to advance a nationalist agenda.

 China and Russia must wait and hope the United States make the situation worse.
 Depending on the next president, they might get their wish.
 As for ordinary Filipinos, their president is making them into a geopolitical football.
 They will get a great deal of attention.
 They may not like it.

-This story originally appeared at Geopolitics Made Super, September 28, 2016.
+This story first appeared at Geopolitics Made Super, September 28, 2016.